-Need more convincing on why this may be one of the most important vitamins in your diet?
 Keep reading to learn more about the potential vitamin C benefits and side effects, plus how you can make sure to get in your daily dose with vitamin C foods and supplements.

 What Is Vitamin C?
 Vitamin C’s Role in the Body

 Vitamin C, also known as ascorbic acid, is a water-soluble vitamin that is found in many types of fruits and vegetables.
 It acts as an antioxidant to neutralize free radicals and reduce the risk of inflammation and disease.

 Your body also uses vitamin C to synthesize important compounds like collagen, a type of structural protein that makes up connective tissue and aids in wound healing.
 Vitamin C is also needed for the production of other compounds, such as L-carnitine and neurotransmitters.

 Ongoing research has uncovered a multitude of potential vitamin C benefits and has found that getting enough in your diet can help improve skin health, boost immunity and even protect against certain conditions.

 - Boosts Immunity

 - Improves Heart Health